GoogleContainerTools/kaniko/README.md

 #### --label

 Set this flag as `--label key=value` to set some metadata to the final image.
 This is equivalent as using the `LABEL` within the Dockerfile.

+#### --dockerlint

+Set this flag as `--dockerlint` to activate the dockerfile linter hadolint available here: https://github.com/hadolint/hadolint.

+If you want to use your own hadolint config to override the kaniko's one, you can provide it as a volume: `-v $HOME/.hadolint.yaml:/kaniko/.hadolint.yaml`

+If you want to ignore hadolint rules directly inside the Dockerfile, you can use `inline ignores`: https://github.com/hadolint/hadolint/tree/v1.17.5#inline-ignores

+#### --dockerlint-ignore

+Set this flag as `--dockerlint-ignore <rule>` to ignore one of the rule mentionned here: https://github.com/hadolint/hadolint/tree/v1.17.5#rules
+You can set it multiple times for multiple ignoring dockerfile lint rules.
+It needs `--dockerlint` activated to be taken into account.

+#### --dockerlint-trust

+Set this flag as `--dockerlint-trust <registry>` to only build image if it's FROM a trusted registry.
+You can set it multiple times for multiple registries to trust.
+It needs `--dockerlint` activated to be taken into account.

 ### Debug Image